Hodge-Deligne polynomials of character varieties of abelian groups: Cohomology and Mixed Hodge Structures for Finite Quotients

 \section{\textbf{Cohomology and Mixed Hodge Structures for Finite Quotients}}

 Let $F$ be a finite group and $X$ a complex quasi-projective $F$-variety.
-In this section we outline some results on the cohomology and mixed Hodge structures of the space of orbits, $X/F$ which goes back to Grothendieck \cite{Gro}.
-We were also motivated by works of I. G. Macdonald \cite{Mac} and of J. Cheah \cite{Ch}, dealing with symmetric group actions.
+In this section, we outline some results on the cohomology and mixed Hodge structures of quotients of the form $X^{r}/F$, where $F$ acts diagonally on the cartesian product $X^{r}$, for general $r\geq1$.
+Of special relevance is a formula, in Corollary \ref{cor:quotmhs}, for the Hodge-Deligne polynomial of $X^{r}/F$ for an elementary variety $X$ whose cohomology is a simple exterior algebra.